Cameronsplaze/AWS-ContainerManager/ContainerManager/leaf_stack/NestedStacks/README.md

 I can't find how to see which AZ a backup is stored in, but [this AWS blog post](https://docs.aws.amazon.com/aws-backup/latest/devguide/disaster-recovery-resiliency.html) *suggests* they're multi-AZ.
 This is important since if the AZ our single-zone EFS is in goes down, we want the backups in a DIFFERENT AS to let us restore the data.
 We also don't have to pay for the data being "replicated", beyond the cost of having backups that we're already paying.

+**EFS vs EBS**: (Went with EFS)I went with EFS just because I don't want to manage growing / shrinking partitions, plus it integrates with ECS nicely.
+By making it only exist in one zone by default, it's about the same cost anyways.
+It gets expensive if you duplicate storage across AZ's, and we don't need that.

 ### EcsAsg

 This creates the Ecs Cluster/Service, AutoScaling Group, and EC2 Launch Template for the ASG.
 This is basically the stack for managing the single EC2 instance itself.
 (ASG is used to simplify management, instead of juggling EC2 directly).
 It also needs the Efs component to mount it TO the instance itself.
 (It's also mounted to the container already).
 The reason is if it's mounted to the instance, you can use SFTP and other tools to access the data directly.
 No need to duplicate the data to S3 and pay extra costs for storage.

+**Volume Mount into Instance**: The EFS gets mounted into the instance here, because DataSync duplicates all the data, and this avoids us having to pay x2 for storage.
+You can use the Ec2 instance that's already running, to SSH in and access/modify/copy the files directly.

+**ECS: Ec2 vs Fargate**: (Went with Ec2).
+Fargate's `awsvpc` takes a couple extra seconds, because it has to attach a ENI card.
+With using fargate, you have no access to the underlying `ecs.config` file either.
+Plus Ec2 is cheaper when you're using 100% of the container, you only save money with fargate when it can balloon the CPU/RAM usage.
+Since our instance is only up when it's actively being used, we're always at/near that %100.

 ### Watchdog